yizeyi18/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Availability**: Numerical atomic orbital basis
-- **Description**: Whether to print Hamiltonian matrices H(R)/density matrics DM(R) in npz format.
+- **Description**: Whether to print Hamiltonian matrices $H(R)$/density matrics $DM(R)$ in npz format.
 This feature does not work for gamma-only calculations.
 Currently only intended for internal usage.
 - **Default**: False

 ### dm_to_rho

 - **Type**: Boolean
 - **Availability**: Numerical atomic orbital basis
-- **Description**: Reads density matrix DM(R) in npz format and creates electron density on grids.
+- **Description**: Reads density matrix $DM(R)$ in npz format and creates electron density on grids.
 This feature does not work for gamma-only calculations.
 Only supports serial calculations.
 Currently only intended for internal usage.
 - **Default**: False

 ### out_app_flag